-E.18 Underage Drinking
+E.20 Underage Drinking and Drug Use

-GHSA shares the national concern about underage drinking and joins other national organizations in addressing this pervasive problem comprehensively.
+GHSA shares the national concern about underage drinking and drug use and joins other national organizations in addressing this pervasive problem comprehensively.

-With respect to underage access to alcohol, GHSA encourages states to support a systematic approach to reducing access and availability through frequent compliance checks and programs such as Cops in Shops which are directed at the sale, purchase, and consumption of alcohol by persons under the age of 21.
-Sellers of alcohol to underage persons should face substantial fines and the suspension of the business or liquor license and states should consider graduated penalties which increase with each conviction.
-GHSA strongly opposes the internet sale and direct shipment of alcoholic beverages to underage youth and urges that steps be taken to penalize sellers who engage in such practices.
+With respect to underage access to alcohol and drugs, GHSA encourages states to support a systematic approach to reducing access and availability through frequent compliance checks and programs such as Cops in Shops which are directed at the sale, purchase and consumption of alcohol or drugs by persons under the age of 21.
+Sellers of alcohol or drugs to underage persons should face substantial fines and the suspension of the business or liquor license and states should consider graduated penalties which increase with each conviction.
+GHSA strongly opposes the internet sale and direct shipment of alcoholic beverages or drugs to underage youth and urges that steps be taken to penalize sellers who engage in such practices.

-With respect to underage public policy initiatives, GHSA supports the continuation of state laws that specify zero alcohol use for drivers under age 21.
-GHSA strongly supports the continuation of uniform minimum drinking age of 21 and urges that such laws prohibit the purchase, possession and consumption of alcoholic beverages by those under 21, the sale or provision of alcohol to minors by adults and underage drinking in private clubs and establishments.
+With respect to public policy initiatives, GHSA supports the continuation of state laws that specify zero alcohol and drug use for drivers under age 21 (barring legal prescriptions and other legal use).
+GHSA strongly supports the continuation of uniform minimum drinking age of 21 and urges that such laws prohibit the purchase, possession and consumption of alcoholic beverages or drugs by those under 21, the sale or provision of alcohol or drugs to minors by adults and underage drinking or drug use in private clubs and establishments.
 GHSA supports beer keg registration laws that require the identity of the purchaser to be recorded and encourages states to enact such laws.

 GHSA also urges states to enact or strengthen their dram shop liability laws so that commercial establishments can be held liable if they sold or provided alcohol to a minor who subsequently caused injury.
-States also should enact social host laws that hold parents and guardians liable for underage drinking in their house and anti-happy hour laws that eliminate drink specials in which alcohol is rapidly consumed over a short period.
+States also should enact social host laws that hold parents and guardians liable for underage drinking or drug use in their house and anti-happy hour laws that eliminate drink specials in which alcohol is rapidly consumed over a short period.

-With respect to underage enforcement, GHSA supports programs to enforce underage drinking laws (such as shoulder tap and controlled dispersal programs) and programs that facilitate underage enforcement (such as juvenile holdover programs and teen courts).
-GHSA urges states and localities to use nuisance and loitering laws as a means of discouraging youth from congregating outside alcohol outlets in order to solicit adults to purchase alcohol.
-GHSA encourages states to strengthen efforts to prevent and detect the use of false identification by minors in order to purchase alcohol.
-States are also encouraged to publicize any underage drinking law that is enacted.
+With respect to enforcement, GHSA supports programs to enforce underage drinking and drug laws (such as shoulder tap and controlled dispersal programs) and programs that facilitate underage enforcement (such as juvenile holdover programs and teen courts).
+GHSA urges states and localities to use nuisance and loitering laws as a means of discouraging youth from congregating outside alcohol or drug outlets in order to solicit adults to purchase alcohol or drugs.
+GHSA encourages states to strengthen efforts to prevent and detect the use of false identification by minors in order to purchase alcohol or drugs.
+States are also encouraged to publicize any underage drinking or drug use law that is enacted.

-With respect to community interventions, GHSA urges communities to assess the underage drinking problem in their community and adopt evidence-based, effective countermeasures.
+With respect to community interventions, GHSA urges communities to assess the underage drinking or drug use problem in their community and adopt evidence-based, effective countermeasures.
 NHTSA and other federal agencies should offer technical assistance to communities and encourage community assessments through materials and processes developed by GHSA and others.

-With respect to college programs, colleges and universities should adopt evidence-based, comprehensive approaches to prevent underage drinking.
-These could include alcohol screening, educational strategies combined with other interventions, enforcement, policies that limit access to alcohol for those under 21 (particularly on campus or in the vicinity of the college or university), and social norming.
-NHTSA, the National Institute on Alcohol Abuse and Alcoholism and other federal agencies should continue to evaluate college programs to determine which are effective and which are not.
+With respect to college programs, colleges and universities should adopt evidence-based, comprehensive approaches to prevent underage drinking and drug use.
+These could include alcohol and drug screening, educational strategies combined with other interventions, enforcement, policies that limit access to alcohol and drugs for those under 21 (particularly on campus or in the vicinity of the college or university) and social norming.
+NHTSA, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) and other federal agencies should continue to evaluate college programs to determine which are effective and which are not.